natrlhy/teslaPowerwall/README.md

 ---

-teslatoken.py - A Python script to automate getting a valid oauth token from Tesla
+`teslatoken.py` - A Python script to automate getting a valid oauth token from Tesla

 - Read a .yml file that contains the username and password for the Tesla account
 - Obtain an access_token
 - Save the token file to a token.yml file for use while it's valid (default is 45 days set by Tesla)
 - Check to see if the current token is still valid.
 If not, get a new token

-pw_mode.py - A Python script to obtain the energy_site_id for the Tesla account and command line arguments to switch the energy mode.
+`pw_mode.py` - A Python script to obtain the `energy_site_id` for the Tesla account and command line arguments to switch the energy mode.

 - Get the products for the Tesla account
-- Gather the "energy_site_id" for the account
+- Gather the `energy_site_id` for the account
-- Take command line arguments to switch the mode of the Solar/Powerwalls to/from self_consumption or autonomous
+- Take command line arguments to switch the mode of the Solar/Powerwalls to/from `self_consumption` or `autonomous`

 ## Installation

----

 Clone this repository to your host: